The next-generation AI is here! Although it’s only available as a paid service, you can still try the new version of ChatGPT for free.

 Poe is a chat platform aggregator that integrates several generative AI chatbots into one app.
 Thus, with one account, you can try several chat platforms without having to switch tabs or apps.

 Along with a web app, Poe is available on the App Store, so you can install it on your iPhone, iPad, and Apple Silicon Macs to experience chat features with GPT-4, ChatGPT, and more such language models directly on your preferred Apple device.

 However, GPT-4 access seems to be limited right now for Poe users.
 If you sign up for Poe using an email or your Apple/Google account for free, you will only get access to one chat message daily for GPT-4.
 However, other language models like ChatGPT can be used for unlimited conversations.

-As of now, these are the only two ways to use GPT-4 for free, That being said, it might also become available for free in the future directly within ChatGPT.
-Until then, if you aren’t satisfied with the one-message limit in Poe, you can get GPT-4 in Microsoft Edge and Bing Chat.
+These are a few ways to use GPT-4 for free, That being said, it might also become available for free in the future directly within ChatGPT.
+Until then, if you aren’t satisfied with the limited access provided by third-party platforms, you can get GPT-4 out of the box in Microsoft Edge, Bing Chat, and other Microsoft products.